cinnData/MLearning/5. Linear regression/README.md

 Once the estimator has fitted the data, the predicted values are obtained with the method `predict`:

-`y_pred = linreg.predict(X)`
+`ypred = linreg.predict(X)`

-Finally, the method `score` provides an assessment of the quality of the predictions, that is, of the match between `y` and `y_pred`:
+Finally, the method `score` provides an assessment of the quality of the predictions, that is, of the match between `y` and `ypred`:

 `linreg.score(X, y)`

 In both regression and classification, `score` returns a number in the 0-1 range, which is read as *the higher the better*.
 Nevertheless, the matematics are completely different.
-For a regression model, it is a *R*-squared statistic, that is the squared correlation of `y` and `y_pred`.
+For a regression model, it is a *R*-squared statistic, that is the squared correlation of `y` and `ypred`.

 ### Saving a scikit-learn model